Prosper07/EPICmail/README.md

                       },
                      "confidential": {
                         "password": "333",
-                        "groupCreatorId": 3,
-                        "groupParticipantId": [
-                           1
-                         ],
-                        "contactListId": [
-                           1,
-                           2,
-                           3
-                         ]
+                        "notes": "I love everybody",
                       }
                     }
             The date & time of update will be automatically added.

-    G).
+    I).
 With DELETE Method: Type the following link in the          adress bar to delete a given user's account:
         - http://localhost:5000/api/v1/users/X/Y
                     (X is the ID of the user, and Y is their password.
 To avoid every user to delete everybody's account)

-    H).
+    J).
 With DELETE Method: Type the following link in the          adress bar to delete a given sent message:
         - http://localhost:5000/api/v1/sent/X/Y
-                    (X is the ID of the sender, and Y is the message's code.
+                    (X is the ID of the message, and Y is the message's code.
 To avoid every user to delete everybody's sent message)

-    H).
+    K).
 With DELETE Method: Type the following link in the          adress bar to delete a given received message:
         - http://localhost:5000/api/v1/inbox/X/Y
-                    (X is the ID of the receiver, and Y is the message's code..
+                    (X is the ID of the message, and Y is the message's code..
 To avoid every user to delete everybody's received message)

 They are other options which are still in construction.